tojozefi/azurebatch-beeond/README.md

     ./00-login.sh params.tpl
 3. Create the Azure Batch pool
     ./01-createpool.sh params.tpl
-4. Create a sample MPI job to test the BeeOND filesystem performance with IOR (optional) ./02-createjob.sh params.tpl
+4. Create a sample MPI job to mount the BeeOND filesystem and test its performance with IOR ./02-createjob.sh params.tpl
 ## Monitor your job
 Use [Batch Explorer](https://azure.github.io/BatchExplorer/) to monitor your pools and jobs.